2023 Wisconsin Fungicide Test and Disease Management Summary Now Available!

 University research has indicated that the appearance of apothecia can be predicted using weather data and a threshold of percent soybean canopy row closure in a field.
 Based on these predictions and crop phenology, site-specific risk values are generated for three scenarios (non-irrigated soybeans, soybeans planted on 15″ row-spacing and irrigated, or soybeans planted on 30″ row-spacing and irrigated).
 Though not specifically tested we would expect row-spacings of 22 inches or less to have a similar probability response to fungicide as the 15 inch row-spacing.

 The Sclerotinia apothecial models that underlie the Sporecaster prediction tool have undergone significant validation in both small test plots and in commercial production fields.
 In 2017, efficacy trials were conducted at agricultural research stations in Iowa, Michigan, and Wisconsin to identify fungicide application programs and thresholds for model implementation.
 Additionally, apothecial scouting and disease monitoring were conducted in a total of 60 commercial farmer fields in Michigan, Nebraska, and Wisconsin between 2016 and 2017 to evaluate model accuracy across the growing region.
 Across all irrigated and non-irrigated locations predictions during the soybean flowering period (R1 to early R4 growth stages) were found to explain end-of-season disease observations with an accuracy of 81.8% using the established probability thresholds now programmed in the app.
 We have made additional improvements for 2022, to further refine accuracy.
-So if you have used Sporecaster before, you might want to check the version in the “Help and Info” button to be sure you have version 1.41 of Sporecaster.
-If you want to learn more about the science of Sporecaster, check out the embedded video below.
+So if you have used Sporecaster before, you might want to check the version in the “Help and Info” button to be sure you have version 1.41.3 of Sporecaster.

 Not only can users run predictions of risk during the soybean bloom period for any field, you can also set up visual maps to look at multiple sites simultaneously.
-An example for the state of Wisconsin can be found in figure 2, which represents risk for July 8, 2022 for non-irrigated soybeans.
-Currently, if soybeans are flowering, risk is moderate to low in much of Wisconsin for non-irrigated soybeans, due to the recent hot and dryer weather.
-In the north-eastern portions of the state, risk for flowering soybeans is higher due to cooler conditions and more frequent rain events that have occurred there.
-Check back to this blog regularly as I will post maps like these with interpretation of risk for Wisconsin as we move through the season.
+An example for the state of Wisconsin can be found in figure 2, which represents risk for July 5, 2023 for non-irrigated soybeans.
+Currently, if soybeans are flowering, risk is moderate to high in much of Wisconsin for non-irrigated soybeans, continued hot and dry weather is pushing the risk lower however.
+So continue to monitor this situation closely each day.

 What to Spray for White Mold?